AqwamCreates/DataPredict/docs/HighValueProjectTutorials/DynamicDifficultyAdjustmentSystems/CreatingRewardMaximizationBasedDifficultyGenerationModel.md

 * Diagonal Gaussian Policy Quick Setup

+Additionally, a demo file for more advanced version of this anti cheat model can be found [here](https://github.com/AqwamCreates/DataPredict-Tutorials-Source-Codes/blob/main/Dynamic%20Difficulty%20Adjustment/Dynamic%20Difficulty%20Adjustment.rbxl).

 ## Designing Our Feature Vector And Classes List

 Before we start creating our model, we first need to visualize on how we will design our data and what actions the model could take to extend our players' play time.